Other help for adults at risk

 If the person is younger than 18, child safeguarding arrangements are there to protect them.
 The Multi Agency Safeguarding Hub (MASH) can be contacted on 01432 260800.

-For further information on this subject please visit the Herefordshire Safeguarding Children Board (HSCB) website.
+For further information on this subject please visit the Safeguarding Children & Young People in Herefordshire website.